Eco-Flow/synteny/README.md

 * `busco/` - Raw BUSCO `full_table.tsv` per species.
 * `busco_filtered/` - Filtered, 5-column single-copy marker tables per species.
-* `syngraph/` - `algo.rearrangements.tsv` (inferred fission/fusion/translocation events per branch)
+* `syngraph/` - `algo.rearrangements.tsv` (inferred fission/fusion/translocation events per branch,
-  plus the underlying Syngraph graph pickles.
+  relative to that branch's own inferred ancestor -- not to one fixed base species) plus `algo.table.tsv` (Syngraph's per-marker table: which chromosome each marker is on in every extant species and reconstructed ancestral node) and the underlying Syngraph graph pickles.
+* `tables/alg_summary.tsv` - Total number of ancestral linkage groups (ALGs) and markers at each reconstructed ancestral node, derived from `algo.table.tsv` (Syngraph doesn't report this count itself).
+* `tables/alg_status.tsv` - Per species, per ALG: whether its markers are still all on one chromosome (`intact`), have split across multiple chromosomes (`split`), and/or share a chromosome with another ALG's markers (`fused`) -- an ALG can be both `split` and `fused` at once.
+Also derived from `algo.table.tsv`. **Note:** Syngraph is order-agnostic (chromosome membership only, not gene order/orientation), so this cannot and does not detect inversions -- only inter-chromosomal fission/fusion/translocation is in scope.
 * `agora/` - AGORA's reconstructed ancestral gene order (contiguous ancestral regions).
 * `tables/fragmentation_index.tsv` - Per-chromosome `M`/`A`/`B` counts and a **provisional**
   `FI_placeholder` column.
 The manuscript's exact fragmentation-index formula was not recoverable